Ramplex-Technologies/clujo/README.md

 await clujo.stop(timeoutMs);
 ```

-In the event a Javascript `Date` object is provided instead of a cron pattern, the task graph
+In the event a Javascript `Date` object is provided in the patterns array or as a singular pattern, the task graph
-will be executed precisely once at the specific date/time specified.
+will be executed precisely once at the specific date/time specified for that pattern.
 Time is in ISO 8601 local time.
+When using multiple patterns, if executions overlap, Clujo will prevent concurrent executions.

 # Advanced Usage